dougbutner/web-4/README.md

 However, both of these POS/DPOS use cases (curation and resource allocation) are not democratic in the sense that **each account is not equal**.
 In both cases, the root of democracy is in the token, not the individual, and the ownership of tokens determines the voting power or computing power held by an individual.

 In the end, the only way to implement true democracy in any system is through giving **each individual equal power**.
 The only way to do this while keeping web 3's decentralized nature is to implement the technological and idealogical advancements needed for a **one individual,  one account** system.
 These advancements needed for provable high-fidelity democracy are, for simplicity and communication, called web 4.
+These principles aren't intended to be used for block production consensus, but for

 Finally, there are many times that **we don't want each person to be granted equal power** in a democratic system simply for being born a human in a place. **Merit-based** (requires certification), **choice-based** (chosen by members of the system) or **action-based** (pre-vote action like education) requirements may be implemented in smart contracts as long as that action or merit is represented in data objects, such as the [badge system in Hypha DHO](https://dho.hypha.earth/#/documents/badge).
 High-fidelity democracy (many integer-voting units per person's vote) can give an individual fractional or multiplied influence in a transparent way by using whole numbers as a multiplier of a set, system-wide voting power defined as the granted influence on consensus every voting member is given.